Kedington Community Centre Covid-19 update – April 2021

 Recent work to the Community Centre – June 2017

 The new frontage at the Community Centre was completed in November 2016.
 The glass and steel structure is very modern and elegant, and provides a new entrance area with separate access to the Library, Parish Council offices and the Community Centre.
-The new lobby area had a smart new floor covering, and we have now completed further refurbishment to enhance the internal entrance of the centre.
+The new lobby area has had a smart new floor covering, and we have now completed further refurbishment to enhance the internal entrance of the Centre.
 The lobby walls and ceiling have been boarded, skimmed and painted, and motion sensor LED lighting has been installed for your convenience, especially on dark winter nights.
 New toilets have been fitted in the gents.
-A wheelchair is available for hirers use, whilst in the centre.
+A wheelchair is available for hirers use, whilst in the Centre.

-New Chairman for the KCA – February 2017
+Chairman – February 2017

 Scattered Orchard Project – January 2017